AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/getting_started.md

    - **Subnet Mask**: 255.255.0.0 (This enables accessing instruments with IP addresses in 192.168.XXX.XXX)
    - **DNS Servers**: Primary: 128.210.11.5, Alternate: 128.210.11.57.

 To test the network, ping the IP address of the intended instrument in the command window.
-If this is successful for the desired instruments the network settings are appropiate.
+If this is successful for the desired instruments, the network settings are appropriate.

 ## Compatibility